-This would be a limited group of people that have had both their disability recognised by the social security office and are working in the private sector can claim such benefits.
+This means that only a limited group of people with disabilities can claim violations of accommodation under this measure.
+This would be people that have had both their disability recognised by the social security office and are working in the private sector can claim such benefits.
 The portion of people with a disability that can benefit from such protection is more limited than the group of people who are protected from discrimination on the ground of disability.

-According to the 2000 Law, there is an obligation for the employer to provide adequate conditions for work and to adapt working position depending on the workplace, the type and level of education and type and degree of disability of the disabled person who is employed.
-Additional measures to enhance conditions for employment and work of people with disabilities are the responsibility of the employer.
+According to the Law on employment of people with disability, there is an obligation for the employer to provide adequate conditions for work and to adapt working position depending on the workplace, the type and level of education and type and degree of disability of the employed person with disability.49 Additional measures to enhance conditions for employment and work of people with disabilities are the responsibility of the employer.50